Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsection{Why it might be easy to simulate stoquastic Hamiltonians}

 In this subsection we briefly summarize the complexity-theoretic evidence obtained so far that suggests that the StoqAQC setting is less powerful than universal quantum computation.
 Let us start with a lemma that characterizes the ``classicality" of ground states of stoquastic Hamiltonians. \begin{lemma} The ground state $\ket{\psi}$ of a stoquastic Hamiltonian $H$ can always be expressed using only real nonnegative amplitudes: $\ket{\psi} = \sum_{x\in\{0,1\}^n} a_x \ket{x}$, where $a_x \geq 0$ $\forall x$. \end{lemma} \begin{proof} It follows directly from the stoquastic property that the corresponding Gibbs density matrix $\rho = \exp(-\beta H)/\Tr[\exp(-\beta H)]$ has non-negative matrix elements in the computational basis for any $\beta >0$.
 In particular, if $H$ is stoquastic then for sufficiently small $\beta$, $\ident - \beta H$ has only non-negative matrix elements.
 The largest eigenvalue of $\ident - \beta H$ corresponds to the ground state energy of $H$.
-Thus, by the Perron-Frobenius theorem \cite{horn2012matrix},\footnote{This theorem states that if all elements of a real symmetric square matrix $A$ are non-negative, then the largest eigenvalue of $A$ is real; furthermore, the components of the corresponding eigenvector can be chosen to be all non-negative.} the ground state of $H$ can be chosen to have non-negative amplitudes. \end{proof} Consequently, if the Hamiltonian is stoquastic, a classical probability distribution can be associated with the ground state.
+Thus, by the Perron-Frobenius theorem (see Sec.~\ref{sec:Googlematrix}) the ground state of $H$ can be chosen to have non-negative amplitudes. \end{proof} Consequently, if the Hamiltonian is stoquastic, a classical probability distribution can be associated with the ground state.
 This raises the question as to whether StoqAQC is a model that is capable of quantum speedup over classical algorithms.
-Following is the evidence to this effect.
+Following is the evidence regarding this question.

+\begin{enumerate} \item The ground state energy of the fully ferromagnetic transverse field Ising model can be found to a given additive error in polynomial time with a classical algorithm on any graph, with or without a transverse magnetic field \cite{Bravyi:2016ab}.